L401/RAS-Autoclave/README.md

 AGENDA:

 1. Create file tree
-2. Create flow diagram for all subsystems
+2. Create flow diagrams for all subsystems
 3. Set up raspberry pi(*)
 4. Get * UI working and integrated with existing code
 5. Create at least 1 subsystem test code to be tested with test cases